Project activities | Itinerary | Price | TRIP REVIEWS | Trip Reports | Safety

 Volunteer in Alaska!

 Experience the allure of this big land known for its vast forests, spectacular glaciers, and exciting wildlife sightings.
-Welcome to Alaska – it’s big!
+Alaska is big, and its Public Lands are calling for help!!

 In Klondike Gold Rush National Historical Park, we help with projects on the Chilkoot Trail, the historic route that led to the gold fields of the Yukon and Dawson City.